DaChro/ogh_summerschool_2019/docs/index.md

 in "Public Transport".
 For clarity, not all layers are active by default.
 Activate/deactivate them under "data layers".

-<iframe width="100%" height="300px" frameborder="0" allowfullscreen src="https://umap.openstreetmap.fr/en/map/ogh-muenster-map_308476?scaleControl=false&miniMap=false&scrollWheelZoom=true&zoomControl=true&allowEdit=false&moreControl=true&searchControl=null&tilelayersControl=null&embedControl=null&datalayersControl=true&onLoadPanel=undefined&captionBar=false"></iframe><p><a href="https://umap.openstreetmap.fr/de/map/ogh-muenster-map_308476">Vollbildanzeige</a></p>
+<iframe width="100%" height="500px" frameborder="0" allowfullscreen src="https://umap.openstreetmap.fr/de/map/ogh-muenster-map_308476?scaleControl=false&miniMap=false&scrollWheelZoom=true&zoomControl=true&allowEdit=false&moreControl=true&searchControl=null&tilelayersControl=null&embedControl=false&datalayersControl=true&onLoadPanel=undefined&captionBar=false"></iframe><p><a href="https://umap.openstreetmap.fr/de/map/ogh-muenster-map_308476">Vollbildanzeige</a></p>

 ### Wifi

-The Wifi of the University of Muenster is available in most of the University´s buildings, and since the University is spread all over the city, it is often worthwhile checking for the University SSIDs wherever you are in Muenster.
+The Wifi is available in most of the University´s buildings, and since the University is spread all over the city, it is often worthwhile checking for the University SSIDs wherever you are in Muenster.